openphotogrammetry/colmap-cl/README.md

 |COLMAP-CL OpenCL (NV RTX 2070) | 4.527 |
 |COLMAP-CL OpenCL (AMD Vega 56) | 3.423 |

 Benchmark timings are of course highly dependent on the input images and input parameters.
+In general, COLMAP-CL's `patch_match_stereo` processing time grows linearly with the number of source images.